fernandagil/ms4-plants-shop/README.md

 Plantas&co. is a fictitious online shop that sells all kinds of indoor plants, but also dry flowers bouquets.
 Besides shopping, users of Plantas&co. will find a blog where both beginners and experts can find some useful tips on how to take care of their plants.

+When testing this application, please use the Stripe test card number:
+- 4242 4242 4242 4242
+You can use any 3 digit CVV and any future date.
+To get other results you can use different [test card numbers](https://stripe.com/docs/testing#cards)

 ---
 #### CONTENT
 - <a href="#1-UX">1.
 UX</a>